gaf1990/synthv-to-language-phoneme-plugin/README.md

 Copy .lua script inside script folders.
 Create a subdirectory "languages" and put inside it the .dic files.

+NOTES: Check the script directory inside the script.
+Current is set with "Documenti" name, if it's not working change it accordingly your path.

 ## HOW IT WORKS

 ### IT.DIC